Flyingfish812/p2myth/docs/Invader/Shurikens.md

 Shurikens are cross-shaped bullets (like a sprayer) that are shot at high speed and then stay on the field at a very slow speed (slower than pellets) to block your path.
 There are three types of shuriken turrets: ordinary ones, regular ones (shuriken tide), and shuriken spinners.

+- No2oMe: Please, stop blocking the damn path.

 ## Tiers and Patterns - Ordinary Shurikens

 <img src="/turrets/shuriken_1.png" style={{zoom:1.25}}/>